-Other high protein guilt free treats we love include chocolate protein cookies and no bake protein cookies.
+Other high protein treats we love include these cottage cheese cookies and no bake protein cookies.

 You’ve probably noticed the abundance of protein cookies flooding grocery stores aisles.
 While they advertise tons of delicious sounding options, they’re filled with weird ingredients, aftertaste, and a hefty price tag!